Agam-S/request-invite-demo/README.md

-# Getting Started with Create React App
+# Getting Started with Blinq Coding Challenge

+# Below are instructions on how to build/use/test the challenge.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

+# To use this project, you will need to install NodeJS.

+# Make sure you have run `npm install` before using any of these scripts below.

 ## Available Scripts

-In the project directory, you can run:
+To run this app, In the project directory, you can run:

 ### `npm start`